18 Best Basecamp Alternatives & Competitors

 💰 The Sendtask software allows for unlimited users and unlimited tasks absolutely free of charge, though it is still in Beta.

 MeisterTask is a lot like Trello in that it focussed primarily on Kanban boards to help teams display and organize their tasks.
 With each board, you can add comments, notes, due dates, and of course individual tasks for your team.

-nTask is a Basecamp alternative that encourages simplification with regards to project planning and resource management.
+nTask is a Basecamp alternative that encourages simplification concerning project planning and resource management.
 As well as basic project and workflow features such as Kanban boards, you can also track finances with the software’s budgeting summaries and resource allocation features.

-nTask has several affordable premium plans starting at $2.99, but if you don’t want to spend a dime, then its fleshed-out free plan is a viable option.
-Though it’s worth bearing in mind that the free plan is recommended for freelancers and individuals, so if you have a company you might be better off with a paid plan.
+💰 nTask has several affordable premium plans starting at $2.99, but if you don’t want to spend a dime, then its fleshed-out free plan is a viable option.
+The free plan is recommended for freelancers and individuals, so if you have a company you might be better off with a paid plan.